TechTalk.

 Need any more e-scooter advice?

 We’ve got loads of helpful scooter articles covering all sorts.
-But if you’d like to talk face to face, why not video chat with a tech expert on ShopLive?
-Don’t worry.
-You can see them but they can’t see you!
+But if you’d like to talk face to face, why not pop in-store and speak to one of our expert colleagues?
+They’ll happily answer all your e-scooter questions.

-It is the responsibility of the user to comply with local and country laws.
-E-scooters and hoverboards are to be used on private land only, with the landowner's permission, and not on public highways.
+Please note: It is the responsibility of the user to comply with local and country laws associated to e-scooters.
+It is illegal to use this product on public highways.
+It is to be used on private land only, with the landowner's permission.
 Always wear protective gear.